 The PC-7 can climb at a rate of 865m per minute.
 It has a cruise speed of 415km/h and can fly at 460km/h.
 The range and service ceiling are 1,950km and 9,150m, respectively.

 Take-off and landing distances are 590m and 625m, respectively, while the maximum g-load capacity is -3 / +6 and maximum take-off weight is 2,700kg.

 The Pilatus PC-7 is powered by a single Pratt & Whitney PT6A-25A turboprop engine and a three-blade Hartzell HC-B3TN-2 propeller.
 It can generate 485kW of output power.

 The PT6A-25A is a two-shaft engine with a multi-stage compressor driven by a single-stage compressor turbine.
 It has another independent shaft coupling the power turbine and propeller through an epicyclic concentric reduction gearbox.

-The PC-7 MkII is powered by a single 522.2kW Pratt and Whitney PT6A-25C turboprop engine, which offers a lower engine operating cost than the PC-7's engine.
+A single 522.2kW Pratt and Whitney PT6A-25C turboprop engine powers the PC-7 MkII.
+This offers a lower engine operating cost than the PC-7 engine.

 The Global Military Aircraft Market 2011-2021